tensorflow/community/rfcs/20190308-addons-proxy-maintainership.md

 ### Repository Structure

-TensorFlow Addons is structured in a into a heirarchy of subpackages and submodules as described in the [python docs](https://docs.python.org/3/tutorial/modules.html#packages).
+TensorFlow Addons is structured in a into a hierarchy of subpackages and submodules as described in the [python docs](https://docs.python.org/3/tutorial/modules.html#packages).

 A newly proposed subpackage will be required to have at least one active proxy